-As of the writing of this guide, the Special Exhibits Hall houses a rich, engrossing look at Jim Henson's film, Labyrinth-it's full of costumes, props, goblins, and more artifacts from the production of the film!
 It changes, so don't be surprised if there are different puppets in this room the next time you come visit!

-Leaving the 2nd Floor
+Leaving the 1st Floor

-If you want to get to the 1st floor for a show in the Downstairs Theater, or the 3rd floor for a Create-A-Puppet WorkshopTM, you'll need to take one of two sets of stairs: either the stairs in the breezeway between the main Atrium and the Ticket Sales lobby or the stairs just beyond the lower exit for the Mainstage Theater (we'll call that set of stairs the "3rd Floor stairs.")
+If you want to get to the Ground Floor for a show in the Vincent Anthony Founder's Theater, or the 2nd floor for a Create-A-Puppet WorkshopTM, you'll need to take one of two sets of stairs: either the stairs in the breezeway between the main Atrium and the Ticket Sales lobby or the stairs just beyond the lower exit for the Mainstage Theater (we'll call that set of stairs the "2nd Floor stairs.")
 You can also take the elevator (to the left of the Atrium/Ticket Sales Office doorway as you face the main entrance to the building).

-1st Floor: Welcome
+Ground Floor: Welcome

-Whether you took the elevator or the stairs down, you've made it to the 1st floor!
+Whether you took the elevator or the stairs down, you've made it to the Ground Floor!
 There is a water fountain on this floor.